rsoury/buyte/README.md

 ### 5. Finalise Cognito

 Go to your AWS Console and visit the Cognito Portal.

-Then, add the Serverless Lambda Functions as the Cognito Triggers.
+1. Add the Serverless Lambda Functions as the Cognito Triggers.
+2. Add a Domain Name to your Hosted UI
+3. Update your `COGNITO_CLIENTID` and `COGNITO_USERPOOLID` your Environment file(s).

+Further configuration for Cognito will continue in the [Buyte Dashboard](https://github.com/rsoury/buyte-dashboard) set up.

 ## Testing